jaoshang/QM2GroupProject/limitations.md

 **1. Use of historical data**

 Due to difficulties accessing property websites' APIs, we have conducted our analysis using a historical dataset.
 Despite remaining valuable in recognising long-term trends and patterns, this dataset might only partially capture the current situation as the dynamic housing market is subject to rapid changes.
-Therefore, periodically considering updated models to account for changes in underlying patterns is essential.
-External factors may also affect and skew the data, such as COVID-19 affecting the housing market between 2020 and 2023.

 **2. Endogeneity**

 The relationship between variables may be independent.
 Endogeneity is observed when there is a complex cause-and-effect relationship between different variables, making it unclear which influences what.
 In this context, changes in rental prices could affect the supply or demand for housing, leading to reverse causation.
-We need to use a more advanced model or Implicit instrumental variables to solve it.

 ## <span style="color: #D35400 ;">Limitations of our analysis</span>